 - Helping another student debug their code (note that it is not acceptable to give that student code solutions)

 Examples of unacceptable collaboration:

-- Looking at code from a different group’s project — this includes looking at online code from prior semesters or other institutions
+- Looking at code from a different group’s project or another student’s homework — this includes looking at online code from prior semesters or other institutions

-- Using code from a different group’s project — this includes incorporating online code from prior semesters or other institutions
+- Using code from a different group’s project or another student’s homework — this includes incorporating online code from prior semesters or other institutions

-- Looking at or using specific test case instances from a different group’s project — this includes incorporating online code from prior semesters or other institutions
+- Looking at or using specific test case instances from a different group’s project or another student’s homework — this includes incorporating online code from prior semesters or other institutions

 - Searching online for specific implementations of project abstractions or functions